 Height: 15 to 18.5 inches

-Coat: Short and straight on face and front of legs, wavy to curly throughout body
+Coat: Short and straight on the face and the front of legs, wavy to curly throughout the body

-Coat Colors: Black, brown, gray, gray-brown, white, merle
+Coat Color: Black, brown, gray, gray-brown, white, yellow, or merle

 Characteristics of the Mudi